gerph/riscos-presenter/rougol/speaker-notes.md

 # JFPatch-as-a-Service
 ## What can you build with the service?
 (1)

 But what can the service do?
-Well, it can build any JFPatch code you throw at it, and now the module header is 32bit safe as well.
-I was too lazy to look at the 32bit header on the modules until recently.
+Well, it can build any JFPatch code you throw at it, and now the module header is 32bit safe as well it can work on modern systems.

-But, the service can also build C, and Pascal and run BASIC programs, and build ObjAsm code.
+But, the service can also build C, and Pascal.
+It run BASIC programs, and build ObjAsm code.
 If you give it a zip archive containing an AMU Makefile, it would invoke it and return the binary it thought was produced by it.

 You can try this out on the real site if you'd like.
 Here's what you see...